marcadam/Yelp/README.md

 Additional things I would like to have done if I had more time:

-- Add an empty state when there are no results.
 - Save and populate filters unless a new search term was entered.
 - Code refactoring.